DJURK/dsp/03-command_line.md

-touch | creates a new file within your working directory. ls -a | lists files, including hidden ones, in your current directory cp a b | copies contents of "a" into "b"
+touch | creates a new file within your working directory. ls -a | lists files, including hidden ones, in your current directory cp a b | copies contents of "a" into "b" mv | moves a file to a new folder, or can be used to rename

 ---